-1. On the system that has control of the clustered disks, install Diskeeper and schedule it.
+1. On the system that has control of the clustered disks, install Diskeeper.

-2. Fail the clustered disks over to the other system, install Diskeeper and schedule it.
+2. Fail the clustered disks over to the other system, install Diskeeper.

 Diskeeper is fully compatible with SAN and NAS systems, be they connected via a Fibre channel, iSCSI, or other means.
 If a volume is considered to be “local” to the system (as in a SAN) Diskeeper can defragment it.